l0ris/enhanced-snapshots/BuildDeploy.md

   ``cd enhanced-snapshots ``
 3. Set  `aws_access_key` and `aws_secret_key` in `snapdirector_ami.json` file if needed.
 4. Change `region`, `ami_name`, `name` and `description` tags in `snapdirector_ami.json` file tags if needed.
+5. There some TRAVIS env variables that are used to specify ami name and direct bucket for automation process.
+If you are building AMI manually - replace those variables or remove them.
-5. Run build process:
+6. Run build process:

   ``packer build snapdirector_ami.json``
-6. In the end of the build new `ami id` will be displayed on the screen.
+7. In the end of the build new `ami id` will be displayed on the screen.

 #### How it works
 1. Main tool that is participating in the build process is [packer](https://www.packer.io/intro/).